DFE/MONK/doc/source/devel.rst

 You can communicate with other :term:`MONK` developers in one of the following
 ways:

- #. **the Mailing List**: You can ask questions at
+ #. **The Mailing List**: You can ask questions at
     project-monk@dresearch-fe.de.
 You can also have a look at `the archives`_ to see old conversations.

- #. **the Bug Tracker**: If you have encountered a specific problem you want
+ #. **The Bug Tracker**: If you have encountered a specific problem you want
-    to work on, you can create an Issue `here`_.
-It is also possible to work with Github Pull Requests.
+    to work on, you can create an issue `here`_.
+It is also possible to work via GitHub pull requests.

- #. **the Stammtisch Meeting**: If you happen to be in Berlin on any Tuesday
+ #. **The Stammtisch Meeting**: If you happen to be in Berlin on any Tuesday
     afternoon at 2:30 pm, you are welcome to join our regular meeting on all topics concerning :term:`MONK` at: